OfficeDev/office-scripts-docs.de-DE/docs/resources/samples/excel-samples.md

 ## <a name="formulas"></a>Formeln

-Diese Beispiele verwenden Excel Formeln und zeigen, wie Sie mit ihnen in Skripts arbeiten.
+Diese Beispiele verwenden Excel-Formeln und zeigen, wie Sie mit ihnen in Skripts arbeiten.

 ### <a name="single-formula"></a>Einzelne Formel